KarlGW/azcfg/README.md

 }
 ```

-Since it is reasonable to assume that credentials retrieved with the help of the `azidentity` module might be used, a sub module, [`authopts`](./authopts/) has been provided.
+Since it is reasonable to assume that credentials retrieved with the help of the `azidentity` module might be used, a submodule, [`authopts`](./authopts/) has been provided.
 This make it easer to reuse credentials from `azidentity`.

 **Usage**
 ```sh